I am not your typical Asian…

 My own body image had been somewhat distorted especially growing up in Indonesia.
 Hanging around my friends with their model-like proportions where everyone is so thin and small…it’s easy to feel like a giant.

 I’m not one who fit into the stereotype of ‘slim and slender Asians’, I’ve never been small, although now looking back at those old pictures I realized I’m not as big as my mind told me.

-I was once fat – I have to admit that – in High School I weigh close to a whooping 200 pounds.
+I was once fat – I have to admit that – in High School, I weigh close to a whopping 200 pounds.
 No, I’m not going to post pictures from high school and scared the hell out of you!

-After High School, crash diets and all crazy stuffs I slimmed down to 110 pounds but in my head I’m still huge.
+After High School, crash diets and all crazy stuff I slimmed down to 110 pounds but in my head, I’m still huge.
 Well, perhaps when you live amongst your slim, slender and mostly tiny Asian fellows, you’d feel like I did…a giant in the land of the small.
 Who knows the psychology behind it!

 Here’s what I looked like last month:

-Now that I realized I may never be as thin as they are, and seeing the obesity rates in this town where I live, I can say that I will never let those size tags dictate how am I suppose to feel anymore or define who I am.
-So, I’ll try to look at my self and be proud of what I have instead of counting every single curve and flab that I wanted to change…besides like one of my friend said; “Most Asian women wants to have those rack of yours!”
+Now that I realized I may never be as thin as they are, and seeing the obesity rates in this town where I live, I can say that I will never let those size tags dictate how am I suppose to feel any more or define who I am.
+So, I’ll try to look at my self and be proud of what I have instead of counting every single curve and flab that I wanted to change…besides like one of my friends said; “Most Asian women want to have those rack of yours!”